kr1shap/async-battleship/README.md

 ## Features

 * Asynchronous server using `select()` for multiple clients
+* Stores connected clients in a linked list structure
 * Non-blocking I/O to handle multiple game sessions concurrently
 * Handling of errors such as SIGPIPE, EAGAIN regarding non-blocking I/O
 * Simple Battleship game logic for up to ~2000 players (the limit of select()!)